 Once the crowd’s pretty much together, we’ll invade Beale en masse!
 The walk will officially end around the New Daisy, which is toward the east end of Beale Street.
 If past years hold true, some groups among you always plan some really cool stuff for Beale Street, stuff even we humble writers don’t know about, so be on the lookout for zombie performances at their finest!
 And if you’re planning something that you DO want us to know about, email us and we’ll include you in a post in the next few days detailing some of the other rad zombie events happening that night and around the time of the walk.

-THIS IS ALSO NEW THIS YEAR!
-So, Memphis Zombies has a confession to make.
-Last year, we got some complaints about the blood left behind by the walkers.
-Even though sometimes we’re lucky enough that rain washes it away before too long, we have to admit it must be pretty freaking scary to not know the walk happened and wake up on Saturday morning to a Main Street covered in (fake) blood.
-So this year we are stepping up the post-walk cleanup efforts and organizing a cleanup crew to walk the route right after the zombies finish and clean up some of the messiest spots.
+Last year, thanks to our awesome volunteers we had 0 complaints about blood left behind by the walkers.
+But as always, even though sometimes we’re lucky enough that rain washes it away before too long, we have to admit it must be pretty freaking scary to not know the walk happened and wake up on Saturday morning to a Main Street covered in (fake) blood.
+So again we are stepping up the post-walk cleanup efforts and organizing a cleanup crew to walk the route right after the zombies finish and clean up some of the messiest spots.
 We’ve had several people ask how they can volunteer with us, and this is definitely a way.
 We will have cleanup supplies on hand, but will gladly take more if you want to donate your supplies, your time, or your elbow grease.
 If you want to help us clean up, meet back at the staging area around 7 p.m. and we’ll equip you with a sponge and some soap!

 ZOMBIE BITS AND PIECES